growilabs/growi-docs/docs/en/guide/features/search.md

 ![search1](./images/search1.png)

-When you enter a keyword in the search bar, page candidates whose page path partially matches the keyword are displayed as shown below.
-You can access the page from this candidate.
+When a keyword is entered in the search bar, page paths that partially match the keyword are displayed as shown below.
+Those pages can be accessed from the results.

-Also, by pressing the magnifying glass icon on the search bar or pressing the Enter (return) key, pages containing keywords in the page path or body will be displayed in a list.
+By pressing the magnifying glass icon on the search bar or pressing the Enter (Return) key, pages containing the keywords in the page path or body will be displayed in a list.
 At this time, you can change the search range by selecting "All pages" or "Child pages below this hierarchy" from the dropdown on the left side of the search bar.

 ![search2](./images/search2.png)